-Original: 2007 UPDATE: February 2021
+Original: 2007 REVISED AND EFFECTIVE: March 2022

-Lakeshore Technical College is accredited by the North Central Accreditation Team.

-The Practical Nursing Technical Diploma program has been granted authorization to admit by the Wisconsin Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326 phone: 1.404.975.5000.
+- Lakeshore Technical College is accredited by the North Central Accreditation Team. - The Nursing Associate Degree program at LTC's Cleveland Wisconsin campus is approved by the Wisconsin Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The most recent accreditation decision made by the ACEN for this program is Continuing Accreditation. - The Practical Nursing technical diploma program at LTC's Cleveland Wisconsin campus has been granted authorization to admit by the Wisconsin Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The most recent accreditation decision made by the ACEN for this program is Initial Accreditation. - Contact information for the Accreditation Commission for Education in Nursing (ACEN): 3390 Peachtree Road, NE, Suite 1400, Atlanta, GA 30326; Phone: 1.404.975.5000.
 Website: www.ACENursing.org

-[•] The Nursing Associate Degree is approved by the Wisconsin Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326 phone: 1.404.975.5000.
-Website: www.ACENursing.org.

-Table of Contents
+TABLE OF CONTENTS